 We employ the Ordinary Least Square (OLS) model to answer the research question.
 We acknowledge that the independent variable might not be strictly exogenous, leading to a potential bias point of estimate.
 To address this issue, we introduce a set of battery of control variables in equation 1 represented by vector Xhjt.
-Moreover, to limit the potential bias considering the omitted we conduct a coefficient stability testing introduced by Oster (2019).
+Moreover, to limit the potential bias considering the omitted data, we conduct coefficient stability testing introduced by Oster (2019).

 Yhjt=α+ β(LnMigrationNetwork)hij,2010 +kθ1kXhjtk+ δr+ γt+ εhjt (1)

-The subscript h, t, and r notations in the model (1) denote the household, year, and region.
-The index j refers to the hosting district and index i refers to the origin district which we assume from the born district of an individual in Susenas data.
+The subscripts h, t, and r in model (1) denote the household, year, and region, respectively.
+The index j refers to the hosting district, and index i refers to the origin district, which we assume from the born district of an individual in the Susenas data.
 LnMigrationNetworhij,2010 is the main independent variable whose relationship is observed with the migration status of the household.
 Furthermore, variable Xhjt is a set of control variables at the household level.
-The control variables consist of information on the head of the household, namely age, gender, education, type of main job, marital status, and household information, including rural-urban residences, house ownership status, and land ownership status.
-The characteristics of the head of the household are important to consider in the model because, usually, the head of the household is the main decision-maker in the household.
-Moreover, we included regional fixed effects (δr) in island levels to control the time-invariant characteristics of unobserved heterogeneity in the region, like the perception of the destination area.
+The control variables consist of information on the head of the household, namely, age, gender, education, type of main job, marital status, and household information, including rural‒urban residences, house ownership status, and land ownership status.
+The characteristics of the head of the household are important to consider in the model because, usually, the head of the household is the main decision maker in the household.
+Moreover, we included regional fixed effects (δr) at island levels to control the time-invariant characteristics of unobserved heterogeneity in the region, such as the perception of the destination area.
 We also consider the year-fixed effect γt to control for time-varying unobserved heterogeneity.
-Lastly, we cluster all standard errors at the district level.
+Finally, we cluster all standard errors at the district level.

 Constructing Migration Network